just0422/techarts-wiki/producers/five-ws.md

 At our CTB campus, the schedule is the same as our Glendale schedule but you're only responsible for our one, 6pm service.
 Call time is 4pm.
 # Why do we do what we do
-In the old testament, when God was giving the isrealites instructions on builidng the tabernacle, we see how much he stressed the details.
+In the old testament, when God was giving the Israelites instructions on builidng the tabernacle, we see how much he stressed the details.